Farmers studying outside

 Transitioning from traditional subsistence agriculture to a profitable business

 Agriculture has long served as the backbone of the Rwandan economy.
-According to the National Institute of Statistics Rwanda (NISR) it employs 66 per cent of Rwandans and accounts for 26 per cent of GDP as of 2021.
-However, agriculture in Rwanda is still mostly at the level of unproductive subsistence production which accounts for about 75 per cent of agricultural production and is predominantly carried out by smallholder farmers.
+According to the National Institute of Statistics Rwanda (NISR), the sector employs 66 per cent of Rwandans and accounts for 26 per cent of GDP as of 2021.
+However, smallholder farmers still produce the majority of Rwanda’s agricultural output, which is largely at the level of unproductive subsistence farming, accounting for about 75 per cent of total agricultural production.

 Several factors contribute to the predominance of subsistence agriculture, these include small farming plots as a result of limited land, limited use of modern inputs, and reliance on rain-fed production.
 Many farmers lack education, as 92 per cent of farmers have either no formal education or only completed primary education.
 The resulting lack of knowledge and skills also limits their ability to leverage market opportunities.
 They lack information on crop prices and favourable agro-inputs like fertilizers, as well as necessary funds to invest in post-harvest infrastructures.
 As a result, the prices earned by farmers are low.
 Further, due to the high perceived financial risk of smallholder farmers, access to formal financial services is hampered, which limits their ability to invest in the expansion and improvement of their agricultural activities.

-As a result, smallholder subsistence farmers’ agricultural productivity, and thus income and also nutrition are adversely affected – as most of their produce is needed to feed their own families.
+Consequently, smallholder subsistence farmers’ agricultural productivity, and thus income as well as nutrition are adversely affected – since most of their produce is needed to feed their own families.

 PROJECT APPROACH AND PROJECT GOALS